Telescopes A Hot Christmas Gift With Comet In View

 Michael Wagner, a spokesman for Meade Instruments Corp. in Costa Mesa, Calif., said, ''A good number of our products are sold out through the first quarter of next year.

 ''If a dealer doesn't have something in stock or on order now, he's not going to get it for a while.''

-'I'll have to see the comet on its outbound leg because it will be late February or maybe March before my telescope gets here,'' said Robert Schmittinger of suburban Romeoville.
+'I'll have to see the comet on its outbound leg because it will be late February or maybe March before my telescope gets here,'' said Robert Schmittinger of southwest suburban Romeoville.

 He's waiting for his Odyssey I to arrive from Coulter Optical Co. in San Bernardino, Calif.
 But with temperatures below zero, Schmittinger says he doesn't mind the delay.

 ''The telescope I ordered is basically for outdoor use,'' he said. ''You have to align it and get it all set up.
 Right now, by the time I did all that, I'd be ready to run back inside.
 The telescope is really a nice-weather telescope.''